agvxov/jeger/documentation/README.md

 [^\h]myword
 ```
 Not only that, this combination is key,
-either it has to be the start of the string
+either it has to be the SOS
 or there has to be at least something which is not a symbol char.
 With out the last condition "eexample" would match "\\\<exaple\\\>"
 as the iteration of `regex_match()` reaches "example".